Skip to content

 }

-existing_user_no_integrationauto_link, require_manual_linkrequire_manual_linkWhat happens when a social login email matches an existing user who has no integration for this provider
+existing_user_no_integrationauto_link, require_manual_linkrequire_manual_linkWhen a social email matches an existing user with no integration for this provider. auto_link requires email_verified: true from the provider.

-allow_multiple_providerstrue, falsetrueWhether users can link multiple social providers to one account
+allow_multiple_providerstrue, falsetrueWhether a user can link multiple providers.

-auto_verify_emailtrue, falsetrueAuto-verify email from provider when the provider reports it as verified
+auto_verify_emailtrue, falsetrueAuto-verify the user’s email when the provider reports it verified.

 Provider returns profile